Mushtaq Ahmed Baig: Assassination

 On 25 February 2008, General Baig's vehicle was targeted by a suicide bomber.
 The suicide bomber, suspected to be linked to Al-Qaeda or the Taliban, struck when Baig's car was stopped at a traffic light on a busy road in Rawalpindi.
 The attack killed General Baig, the suicide bomber, and eight civilians, leaving twelve wounded.

-The assassination occurred a week after Pakistan had held peaceful parliamentary elections.
-Following the attack, an emergency was declared in the city of Rawalpindi, with civilian and military hospitals being put on high alert.
-Pakistani authorities stated that General Baig was the highest-ranking army officer to be killed in line of duty since Pakistan became a member of the anti-terror coalition in 2001.

 Aftermath

 President Parvez Musharraf and care-taker Prime Minister Muhammad Mian Soomro strongly condemned the attack.
-Musharraf and Soomro said such heinous acts of violence cannot deter the government from its resolve in its fight against terrorism.
-President Musharraf spoke highly of Baig and described him as an exceptional officer of high caliber who showed a remarkable commitment to serving humanity.
+The road was renamed as "Mushtaq Baig Shaheed Road" in honour of Baig.